stackmuncher/stm_app/README.md

 ## Making your profile public

+**Anonymous profiles** are identified by a public key from the key-pair generated by the app on the first run.
+E.g. https://stackmuncher.com/?dev=9PdHabyyhf4KhHAE1SqdpnbAZEXTHhpkermwfPQcLeFK
+The profile can be viewed by anyone with the link, but it cannot be discovered otherwise.

-Public profiles are searchable by employers looking for software developers.
+**Public profiles** are searchable by employers looking for software developers.
 Your public profile will be created with the same login and personal details as your GitHub profile.

 E.g. https://stackmuncher.com/rimutaka has _contact details_ and _public projects_ from https://github.com/rimutaka as well as _private projects_ from https://stackmuncher.com/?dev=9PdHabyyhf4KhHAE1SqdpnbAZEXTHhpkermwfPQcLeFK.